Always From Scratch

 Home » Recipes » Italian Chicken Recipes

-Chicken Saltimbocca will forever be my first love.
-This restaurant-style chicken saltimbocca is served with a silky white wine sauce that will make you feel like you're sitting in a dark Italian restaurant somewhere in the Bronx!
+This New York restaurant-style Chicken Saltimbocca is served with a silky white wine sauce that will make you feel like you're sitting in a dark Italian restaurant somewhere in the Bronx!
+Chicken Saltimbocca is thinly sliced chicken breast topped with sage and prosciutto, lightly fried, and finished in a rich lemon wine sauce, perfect for a special dinner!

 If you love classics like saltimbocca, you'll love Authentic Italian Braciole, Easy Chicken Cacciatore, or Italian Baked Ziti.